 I was rescued by Tom’s boss, in our denomination, the District Superintendent, who sent a notice to churches that he was starting a therapy group as part of his training for a counseling degree.
 What was most important, the cost per session was ridiculously low, a cost our stretched income could cover.
 I quickly signed up.

-This began a new journey in my life that continued off and on the next three years.
+Thus began a new journey in my life that continued off and on the next three years.
 I saw several therapists during that time, professionals who for me were life-changing.
-When I no longer felt the need for that kind of support, I ended it with a promise made to myself: to pursue what I had wanted to do since I was six years old.
-To become a writer.
+When I no longer felt the need for that kind of support, I ended it with a promise to myself: to pursue what I had wanted to do since I was six years old: become a writer.

 When we moved to Charlotte soon after, I left teaching and began free-lancing to supplement our income while writing short stories and beginning a novel.
 This has never been an easy road and one I stepped away from for several years, returning to publish Absolution and more recently A Stone for Bread.
-What has surprised me the most is that I didn’t return to teaching.
+What has surprised me most is that I have not returned to teaching.
 Yet I have no regrets, knowing that I will never look back on my life and ask the question about choices not made: that wistful “what if? ”

 Notes: When I started this series I wondered why I was doing this.
 There were times I was bored writing about myself and considered quitting.
 But as I end these posts, I understand what I suspect memoirists before me have known: we don’t do this to talk about ourselves but to better understand who we are and where our lives have taken us.